SampreethAvvari/SampreethAvvari/README.md

 - 👋 Hi, I’m @SampreethAvvari
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Deep Learning, NLP and Data Science
-- 🌱 I’m currently learning Python
 - 📫 How to reach me LinkedIn Sampreeth Sharma Avvari

 <!---